 Mosquito Forceps are multipurpose hand tools with interlocking mechanisms and hemostat jaws.
 They are widely known because of their long shanks and short, serrated jaws.
 These hemostats are available in straight, curved, and angular patterns.

-Mosquito Forceps are ideal to use in small wounds for grasping and dissecting fine tissues.
+Mosquito Forceps are ideal for use in small wounds for grasping and dissecting fine tissues.
 Besides, they are useful to occlude bleeding before ligation and cauterization.
-Surgeons also use them to clamp small vessels in order to control blood flow during various surgeries.
+Surgeons also use them to clamp small vessels to control blood flow during various surgeries.

 Key Features: